gvwilson/thirdbit/src/fiction/iffy/index.md

 / they echoed there were patterns

-/ two arms assembling a third arm in a factory near the poisoned Nile
+/ two arms assembling a third arm in a factory near the poisoned Mississippi

 / the islands of Indonesia seen through clouds from orbit